 Where do I go from here?

 If you want to do IRT equating, you need IRT calibration software.
 All three approaches use it.
 I highly recommend Xcalibre since it is easy to use and automatically creates reports in Word for you.
 If you want to learn more about the topic of equating, the classic reference is the book by Kolen and Brennan (2004; 2014).
 There are other resources more readily available on the internet, like this free handbook from CCSSO.
 If you would like to learn more about IRT, I recommend the books by de Ayala (2008) and Embretson & Reise (2000).
-A very brief intro is available on our website.
+An intro is available in our blog post.

 Nathan Thompson, PhD